isl-org/TanksAndTemples/README.md

 # TanksAndTemples
-This repository provides two python scripts: upload-t2-result.py and download_t2_dataset.py
+This repository provides two python scripts:

-These scripts are used for downloading dataset from or upload result to tanksandtemples.org.
+- upload-t2-result.py : for submitting result for evaluation.
+- download_t2_dataset.py : for download dataset from website.

 Please cite following paper if you are using this software.